-According to stats from Nationwide Insurance, about two out of three homes is underinsured.
-Most, if not all, of those underinsured homes have a coinsurance clause in the homeowners insurance policy that can cost the homeowner big money if there’s a claim.
+According to stats from Nationwide Insurance, about two out of three homes are underinsured.
+Most, if not all, of those underinsured homes, have a coinsurance clause in the homeowner's insurance policy that can cost the homeowner big money if there’s a claim.

 Coinsurance means that you pay a percentage of the claim.